JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/number/float_list.rst

 Description
 -----------
 This node is used to create an arbitrary list of floats.
 A new float can be added with the *New Input* button.
-A new float can also be added by plugging it into the transperant socket.
+A new float can also be added by plugging it into the transparent socket.

 .. image:: images/float_list.png
    :width: 160pt